Polish Your Professional Practices.

 Artist Statement, Bio, Goals and Intent Statement, References, Contact Information.

 You will be working for upto 15 hours a week with me in exchange for a studio space and guidance with your career/ artwork.
-You will not be helping me make my work, but rather all the tasks required in making pottery for a living.
-It will also be tasks relating to my home and landscape upkeep.
+For the most part, You will not be helping me make my work, but rather all the tasks required in making pottery for a living.
+You will also be asked to help with tasks relating to my home and landscape upkeep.
 We will work as a group one day a week and individually on another day of the week.
-Plan on spending two days a week on requests from me.
 We have a group meeting often on Tuesdays where requests are outlined, projects problem solved, and everyone makes sure they are on the same page.
 This is also a time to ask questions and set up meetings with me.

 You Will Receive: